Bioconductor/bioconductor.org/content/help/package-vignettes.md

     browseVignettes(package = "Biostrings")

-This will open a web browser with links to the vignette PDF as well as a plain-text R file contained the code used in the vignette.
+This will open a web browser with links to the vignette PDF as well as a plain-text R file containing the code used in the vignette.

 The vignette files, both the PDF and the Rnw sources document, are located in the `doc` directory of an installed package